 Pent-up demand and government subsidies, which last until January, have helped Japan grow faster than any other major auto market this year.
 Passenger-vehicle sales in the country have jumped 57 percent during the first four months of 2012, led by Toyota’s Prius hybrids, according to the Japan Automobile Dealers Association.
 That benefited Toyota as it generated 60 percent of its revenue from Japan last fiscal year.

 The reliance on its home market may decline as Toyota forecast its deliveries to North America will overtake those of Japan this fiscal year.
 Toyota’s sales in the U.S. have increased 12 percent this year -- outpacing GM, Ford Motor Co.
-(F), Nissan and Honda -- on demand for the Camry sedan and the Prius hybrids, as buyers who put off purchases returned to dealerships to find more fuel-efficient models.
+(F:US), Nissan and Honda -- on demand for the Camry sedan and the Prius hybrids, as buyers who put off purchases returned to dealerships to find more fuel-efficient models.

 Total U.S. light-vehicle sales, which rose to a seasonally adjusted annual rate of 14.4 million in April, have exceeded analysts’ estimates three out of four months this year.